top of page

 I draw from multiple models to meet your unique goals: Emotionally Focussed (EFT), Psychodynamic, Narrative, Gestalt, Internal Family Systems (IFS), aspects of Cognitive Behavioral Therapy (CBT) and Mindfulness.
 We explore your attachment history and work toward increasing your overall sense of resiliency.
 I take a strengths-based approach, exploring limiting cultural messages and help you to align your core values with your life.

-I also maintain a sex-positive orientation – including issues related to sexuality, heteronormativity, oppressive messaging, and gender performance.
-I am an ally of the LGBTQI community, believing we can fight back against the norms that aim to tell individuals and couples how to live their lives.
+I also maintain a sex-positive and all inclusive stance toward orientation – including issues related to sexuality, heteronormativity, oppressive messaging, and gender performance.
+I am an unflinching ally of the LGBTQI community, believing we can fight back against the norms that aim to tell individuals and couples how to live their lives.

 About